ilanzs/Smple/README.md

 # Smple

-Smple is my pet programming language.
+Smple pronounced "Simple" is my pet programming language.
 I am making it because I want to learn how to make compilers / interpreters.
-I am not sure currently what this will become or where this will go so if you can contribute that would be quite helpful.
+I am not sure where I am going to take this language, but I think it is going to be a stack based programming language like forth.

 ## Installation